Profile

 📦 Storage

-• Store the nacatuli in a tin for up to 10 days.
+• Store the nacatuli in an airtight tin to keep them crisp for up to 10 days.

-• Keep them in a cool, dry spot away from heat sources.
+• Keep them in a cool, dry place away from heat and moisture to preserve their texture.

 🍷 Pairing